 A word of advice: “Always keep an open mind and do what you love regardless of the activity sector.
 As women, we have a tendency to set ourselves a glass ceiling.”

 For international women’s day 2018, Societe Generale asked 6 female members of its IT service to share their point of view on working in this sector.

-Supporting our 147,000 employees in the enhancement of their skills and their employability, developing a responsible banking culture based on our values to ensure dialogue with partners and the diversity of the teams, offering a suitable working environment nurturing the commitment of the teams.
+Supporting our 138,000 members of staff in the enhancement of their skills and their employability, developing a responsible banking culture based on our values to ensure dialogue with partners and the diversity of the teams, offering a suitable working environment nurturing the commitment of the teams.
 These are our priorities as a responsible employer.